Jack Ulman knew from an early age that you don’t need to be a John D. Rockefeller or a Bill Gates to make a sizable impact.

 Ulman was inspired to partner with the Cleveland Foundation after he began attending the organization’s Annual Meeting.
 “The place is always packed, and you get to hear the wonderful things the foundation does for the city of Cleveland,” he says.

 Charitable gift annuities are one of many charitable vehicles available through the foundation that allow individuals to give back in the way that works best for them.
 These investments are a type of planned gift that generate life income for the donor with the remainder providing charitable dollars for worthy causes.
 Ulman said he appreciates the flexibility of this giving option and the sound investment management of the foundation, which are both helping him meet his philanthropic goals.

 “Philanthropy is not only for the very wealthy, who have a named room at a museum,” he says.
 “It’s for people with average incomes like me, a school teacher, to get involved and do something for the future.”

 Get in Touch

 To apply for a grant from the Cleveland Foundation, please visit our Grants Gateway.
-For more information on charitable gift annuities, please contact the Cleveland Foundation Advancement team at 887-554-5054.
+For more information on charitable gift annuities, please contact the Cleveland Foundation Philanthropy team at 887-554-5054.